klynch999/SOCCER_STATS/README.md

 # Fixtures and form scraping
-Repository for scripts scraping upcoming fixtures and form stats
+Repository for scripts scraping upcoming fixtures and form stats, building of models for predictions of match outcome and match events.